 Before the game

-All gates open 1 hour prior to game time for Sunday through Thursday games, and 1.5 hours prior to game time for Friday and Saturday games.
+All gates open 1 hour prior to game time for Sunday through Thursday games, 1.5 hours prior to game time for Friday and Saturday games in April, May, and September, and 2 hours prior to first pitch for Friday and Saturday games from May 30-August 30.

 Progressive Field has the following entrances: